 Zoloft is one of the most popular antidepressants in the country — more than 37 million prescriptions for the drug are filled every year.
-However, Zoloft side effects can have a terrible outcome on pregnancy and can expose the baby to certain serious risks.
+However, mixing Zoloft and pregnancy can expose the baby to certain serious risks.

 We’ve talked before about how pregnancy can be hard on your emotional and mental well-being in addition to being hard on your body.
-So it’s not hard to see why many pregnant women have been turning to medications like Zoloft, side effects and all.
+The emotional and mental toll can be even harder to deal with if you have a preexisting condition such as depression or anxiety.

 These conditions are common, affecting tens of millions of Americans.
 Women are twice as likely to develop depression as men, and most cases develop between the ages of 25 and 44.
 Depression and other mental health conditions are commonly treated with therapy and, in many cases, medication.
 In fact, a recent study found that 25% of women in the U.S. take medication for a mental health condition.

 If you’re taking antidepressants and get pregnant, you’ll need to work with your doctor to figure out the best way to proceed.
-If you are taking a medication like Zoloft, side effects of the drug could be bad for your baby.
-The medications you take while pregnant can affect your baby, but that has to be balanced against what you need to stay healthy.
+The medications you take while pregnant can affect your growing little one, but that has to be balanced against what you need to stay healthy.
 You and your doctor can work together to decide whether antidepressant medications are right for you during those 40 weeks.

 Many of these types of medications simply haven’t been tested in pregnant women, so their safety is unknown.
 One antidepressant in particular, however, has been linked to serious birth defects — Zoloft.

 Zoloft (sertraline) is a type of “SSRI,” or “selective serotonin reuptake inhibitor.”
-These drugs, like Zoloft, are thought to work by preventing your body from reabsorbing serotonin, increasing your levels of that neurotransmitter and improving your mood.
+These drugs are thought to work by preventing your body from reabsorbing serotonin, increasing your levels of that neurotransmitter and improving your mood.
 SSRIs are the most popular type of antidepressant in the country.

-One of the worst Zoloft side effects — birth injury in children born to women who took the drug while pregnant.
+Zoloft has also been linked to another serious side effect — birth defects in children born to women who took the drug while pregnant.

 Larger omphaloceles require more long-term treatment.
 Because of the abnormal development, there may not be room in the baby’s abdomen for all of the organs to fit at once.
 In that case, surgeons use a technique called “paint and wait.”
 They’ll coat the organs in an antibiotic cream as your baby’s belly grows around it.
 Once there’s enough skin to cover the organ sac, surgeons will wrap an elastic band over the organs, which pushes the organs into place over time.